New regional policing facility

 Are we possibly considering going back to a municipal police force.

-Mark McLellan asked about 3 years ago
+Mark McLellan asked over 3 years ago

 Good morning - thank you for your question.
 This possibility was studied by Moncton City Council in 2010, and it was determined at that time that a municipal police force was not in the best interest of the City.
 To be considered once again would require the will of City Council to undertake an extensive study on the topic.